Are you a Chicago Cubs baseball fan? You may have trouble finding the television broadcasts for the team in 2022.

 What TV Services Offer the Local Chicago Cubs Broadcasts?

 You should be able to access Marquee Sports Network through your local cable or satellite provider.

 However, accessing the regional sports networks through a streaming TV service is more difficult.
 That’s because many of these networks do not have active contract agreements with streaming services.

 If you’re hoping to stream the Cubs on one of the following services, you’re out of luck.
-These services do not have access to the Cubs in 2021:
+These services do not have access to the Marquee Sports Network in 2022: